Panasonic FZ330 vs GX80

 The Panasonic Lumix DMC-FZ330 (called Panasonic FZ300 in some regions) and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were revealed to the public, respectively, in July 2015 and April 2016.
 The FZ330 is a fixed lens compact, while the GX80 is a mirrorless interchangeable lens camera.
-The cameras are based on (FZ330) and a Four Thirds sensor.
-The FZ330 has a resolution of 12 megapixel, whereas the GX80 provides 15.8 MP.
+The cameras are based on a 1/2.3-inch (FZ330) and a Four Thirds (GX80) sensor.
+The FZ330 has a resolution of 12 megapixels, whereas the GX80 provides 15.8 MP.

 An illustration of the physical size and weight of the Panasonic FZ330 and the Panasonic GX80 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the FZ330 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX80 is notably smaller (29 percent) than the Panasonic FZ330.
 It is worth mentioning in this context that the FZ330 is splash and dust resistant, while the GX80 does not feature any corresponding weather-sealing.